• Skip to main content

 If you only hear the squeaks when playing a particular violin, have a luthier inspect your instrument to see if there is anything wrong with it.

-If you hear squeaking with any violin and with different bows, the issue is your playing.
+If you hear squeaking with any violin and with different bows with different bow materials and construction, the issue is your playing.
 If you can’t fix it on your own, find a violin teacher to help you out.

 Reader Interactions